ladybug-tools/ladybug-web/shadow-range-obj-opener/readme.md

 	* Time zone
 	* Selected month and day slider bar
 * Sun positions panel display:
+	* Displays azimuth and altitude in degrees for each sun position
+* Sun Controls panel
+	* Sun intensity, start time, number of positions, interval in mibutes
 * Creates  permalinks for the following parameters
 	* Only the parameters that need changing need to appear on the location.hash
 	* file name